Resources to help influence Primary Care

 These allow GPs to access the guidance whilst away from their practice.
 In Scotland, a mobile app is currently in development for the Scottish Referral Guidelines, with hard copies already available.

-Macmillan’s Rapid Referral Guidelines are based on the 2015 NICE suspected cancer guidance whose remit covers England and Wales.
+Macmillan’s Rapid Referral Guidelines are based on NICE guidance whose remit covers England and Wales.
+This toolkit supports all of the recommendations in the NICE guideline on suspected cancer: recognition and referral apart from those relating to specific childhood cancers.
+For more information on this endorsement, please see the implementation section of the NICE website.
 GPs located in Scotland can access the Scottish Referral Guidelines for suspected cancer online.

 From April 2015 one-year cancer survival rates, broken down by Clinical Commissioning Groups (CCGs), will be included in the Delivery Dashboard of the NHS’ Assurance Framework.
 This is the only disease-specific outcome measure in the dashboard that is used to hold CCGs to account.